houraniiiii/console/README.md

 ## 🔐 Initial Setup

-### Admin Account Creation
+### Admin Account
-The system automatically creates a secure admin account on first startup:
+The system includes a pre-configured admin account:

 - **Email**: `admin@vertirix.com`
-- **Password**: Randomly generated 16-character secure password
+- **Password**: Contact system administrator or check secure credentials
 - **Access**: Full system administration capabilities

-**⚠️ Important**: The admin password is only displayed once in the browser console during initial setup.
-Make sure to save it securely!
+**⚠️ Important**: The admin password is securely configured in the system.
+For production deployments, please ensure you have received the admin credentials through a secure channel.

 ### First Login Steps
-1. Start the application with `npm run dev`
-2. Open browser console (F12 → Console tab)
+1. Navigate to your deployment URL (e.g., `https://your-app.vercel.app`)
+2. Go to the login page (`/login`)
-3. Look for the admin credentials in the console output
+3. Enter the admin credentials
-4. Save the generated password securely
-5. Log in with the admin account
+4. Access the admin dashboard
-6. Create additional users as needed through the admin panel
+5. Create additional users as needed through the admin panel

+### Security Best Practices
+- Change the admin password after first login if desired
+- Create individual user accounts for team members
+- Never share admin credentials
+- Use strong passwords for all accounts

 ### Creating Your First User
 1. Login as admin